Our Careers Team comprises

 Some of the career-related activities you will take part in include:

-Knowing what to do can be tough so UCAS Progress have lots of information and advice available on https://www.ucasprogress.com/search to help you get started.
+Knowing what to do can be tough so PS16 have lots of information and advice available on www.ps16.co.uk to help you get started.
 There are lots of videos and support pages for students and parents.
-Students can find career ideas, take the Buzz quiz, and find out what your post-16 options are.
+Students can find career ideas, and find out what their post-16 options are.

 Each student has a username and password.
 DO NOT self-register - it is vital that students use the account that has been set up by Thomas Estley to enable us to support you in the process.
 If you have lost/forgotten your login username or password, please email Miss Colquhoun (Careers Lead) on firstname.lastname@example.org who will be able to reset this for you.